open-mmlab/mmdeploy/docs/en/04-supported-codebases/mmdet3d.md

 The caller needs to refer to the corresponding [python implementation](../../../mmdeploy/codebase/mmdet3d/deploy/voxel_detection_model.py) to complete.

-mmdeploy currently not merge preprocess and postprocess of mmdet3d into onnx, and C++ SDK has not yet implemented voxelize operation.

-User needs to implement it by referring to [Python version](../../../mmdeploy/codebase/mmdet3d/deploy/voxel_detection_model.py).

 ## Supported models

 |                                                                                  model                                                                                  | dataset  | onnxruntime | openvino | tensorrt\* |